 Changes you make to external folders are automatically reflected in the source app.
 So for example, if you edit a file in a repository opened as an external folder, the file status will automatically switch to “modified” in Working Copy.

-On iPad, drag a repository from Working Copy into the locations screen of Textastic to open it as an external folder:
+On iPad, you can also drag a repository from Working Copy into the locations screen of Textastic to add it as an external folder: